SuihongSong/WassersteinGANTest_1D/README.md

 Gaussian -G-> discrete distribution.

 #### To run or revise the codes,
-download gan.py and TrainGAN.ipynb,
+(1) download gan.py and TrainGAN.ipynb,
-open TrainGAN.ipynb with jupyter notebook,
+(2) open TrainGAN.ipynb with jupyter notebook,
-revise the path of gan.py file after "%cd" in the first cell,
+(3) revise the path of gan.py file after "%cd" in the first cell,
-revise the distribution type and other parameters in the last cell,
+(4) revise the distribution type and other parameters in the last cell,
-and run all cells.
+(5) and run all cells.
+##### Can run the files with Google Colab:
+open TrainGAN.ipynb with Colab, upload gan.py file into Colab, and follow step (3) to (5).